France: Protests continue after Macron’s pension plan push

 Meanwhile, oil shipments in the country were partially disrupted amid strikes at several refineries in western and southern France.

 The Energy Transition Ministry said Tuesday that it would require some employees who are “indispensable to the functioning” of the Fos-sur-Mer oil depot, in southern France, to return to work.
-The move led some protesters to head to the site to support strikers and block access.
+The move led some protesters to head to the site to support strikers.

+Some tensions have erupted between protesters trying to block access to the site, some throwing stones, and police using tear gas to move them away.

 The Fos-sur-Mer depot supplies fuel for gas stations in the southeast of France, which currently are the most affected by shortages.
 French government spokesperson Olivier Veran said the government order started being implemented from Monday evening and warned that other orders may follow in the coming days.